danbev/learning-wasi/notes/component-model.md

     nothing,
   }
 ```
-Notice that the commented out fields of tihs variant/enum are of the type
+Notice that the commented out fields of this variant/enum are of the type
 `pattern` which is also the type of inner-pattern.

 When we write a pattern in Dogma (the name of the policy language in Seedwing)
 it can look something like this:
 ```